The short answer is no… but it’s complicated.

 Excessive use of heat and chemical processes will damage the cuticle layer causing split ends, frizz and even breakage.
 Using a heat protectant before blow drying can help minimize that damage.
 Hot tools and irons need to be hot enough to work with one pass.

 The damage occurs from running hot tools over the same sections of hair repeatedly when it is not the set at the correct temperature.
-Eventually that damaged brittle hair will have to be cut off so if you’re interested in growing your hair longer you should keep blow drying and hot tools to a minimum.
+Eventually that damaged brittle hair will have to be cut off so if you’re interested in growing your hair long you should keep blow drying and hot tools to a minimum.

 You cannot grow thicker or longer hair by using a shampoo or any product topically on hair that is already on your head.
 That being said, being gentle and taking good care of the strands you already have can reduce the need to trim damage off and allow the hair to keep growing naturally.